 These lectures will cover a number of topics in agricultural productivity, including the importance of crops as sources of starch and protein, factors affecting crop production, crop canopies and light interception, sink-source relationships in crop plants, the genetic manipulation of proteins and carbohydrates, and the evolution and breeding of modern wheats, and non-food uses of crops, such as biofuels.

 Biotechnology and Agriculture

 These lectures will examine the benefits and problems associated with traditional plant breeding techniques and genetic engineering.
 Particular emphasis will be placed on the expanding rold of genetic engineering in crop protection and production.
 Ethical issues will be presented for discussion.

-DELIVERY METHOD: 18 sessions.
-17 lectures plus the last session will be devoted to a class discussion.
+DELIVERY METHOD: multiple lectures plus the last session will be devoted to a class discussion.